 Born and raised in Southwest Florida, I have been tattooing since 2001.
-I usually take on larger pieces (I normally book 3-5 hour sessions), and charge 150 an hour.
+I usually take on larger pieces (I normally book 3-5 hour sessions), and charge 180 an hour.
 I enjoy using my ability to draw, and like taking on pieces geared towards a neo-traditional style.
-Some examples include pretty lady’s, ornamental scroll work, ravens and crows, dark subject matter or anything in connection to the occult.
+Some examples include spooky or pretty lady’s, ornamental scroll work, ravens and crows, dark subject matter, candles, gothic work, fantasy, or anything in connection to the occult.
 I like to take simple ideas, and blow them up as large as possible.
 I use a lot of black, and my work tends to be a little darker.
-I also tend to keep my work illustrative (not cartoony), but will still take on black and gray or realism, if its something I’m super into.
+I also tend to keep my work illustrative (not cartoony) with aspects of realism, but will still take on black and gray/realism, if its something I’m super into.
 I will also tackle cover-ups if it’s part of something larger, but I’m very picky about such projects.

 Thank you for your interest, and please if you have further questions, read our FAQ page.
 I look forward to working with any future clients.

 If you are interested in seeing some of my other works (non tattoo) you can visit my personal deviant art page here.

 Those looking for something more out of a tattoo:

 I am of very few who specialize in magic tattoos (sigil magic).
 In fact, after research, there’s really no one in the country who does magic tattoos at the seriousness and knowledge that I bring to this trade.
 These tattoos range from very specific purposes (protection), to complex esoteric ideas.
 The process is very different from the normal tattoo procedure.
 Please read carefully below, if you are interested.